 Photo of Magicgroove Studio by Crystal Chatham/The Desert Sun

 2024.
 Acrylic, charcoal, paper on canvas.
-11 x 14 in..
+14 x 11 in.

-Continue reading on the Magicgroove blog —>
+Read more posts on the Magicgroove blog —>

 Portfolio: